Stormwater on the UW-Green Bay Campus

 The permit specifies that the campus comply with the following permit requirements:

-Because the university lies within the urbanized area of the City of Green Bay, UW System must pay a substantial stormwater utility fee to the City of Green Bay on UW-Green Bay’s behalf.
+Because the university lies within the urbanized area of the City of Green Bay, the Universities of Wisconsin System Administration must pay a substantial stormwater utility fee to the City of Green Bay on UW-Green Bay’s behalf.
 However, all funding for UW – Green Bay’s stormwater management activities relies on State of Wisconsin biennial capital budget and operational budget appropriations.

 WDNR ch.
 NR 151 requires that erosion control practices be put in place to reduce pollutant loads carried by stormwater into water bodies.
 Specifically, stormwater runoff from developed lands must achieve a 40% reduction in sediment load by 2013, as compared to no controls.
 New construction projects must reduce by 80% the sediment load in stormwater from the construction site, also as compared to no controls.